 These have included VA panels, direct LED backlights and local dimming for better blacks, brighter highlights, and a superior contrast performance.
 More recently Samsung has embraced quantum dot technology, which has resulted in more colors and put the Q into QLED.

 Now the company feels it has conquered the last big limitation of LCD, and widened the optimal viewing angles.
-It's these innovations that spawned the TV maker's flagship TV for 2019: the Samsung Q90R.
+It's these innovations that spawned the TV brand's flagship TV for 2019: the Samsung Q90R.

 - What is QLED?
 Samsung's panel tech explained